adlnlp/form_nlu/README.md

 # Form-NLU: Dataset for the Form Language Understanding
 We introduce a new dataset for form structure understanding and key information extraction.
-In this repository, we will provide detailed baseline model descriptions and experimental setups for ensuring our model and experiments are reproducable.
+This repository will provide detailed baseline model descriptions and experimental setups to ensure our model and experiments are reproducible.
+As well as we will offer a colab link to show how to download and use our dataset for corresponding tasks.
 ## Baseline Model Description
 ### Baseline Description
 Here we introduce the baselines adopted in our project.